 9984 Northville Cres. just off Hwy # 21 at the Ausable Cut Bridge in Northville.

-Owned by the Ausable Bayfield Conservation Authority, this 32 acre road-side park on the Ausable Cut offers hikers a challenging 2 km loop trail over a high sand-dune - easy short-cuts are available.
+Owned by the Ausable Bayfield Conservation Authority, this 32-acre roadside park on the Ausable Cut offers hikers a challenging 2 km loop trail in forested dunes - easy short-cuts are available.

-A wheelchair accessible loop leads you through a Carolinian forest and also includes a viewing platform looking over the Ausable Cut.
+A wheelchair accessible loop leads you through a Carolinian forest and includes a viewing platform overlooking the river.
 This is a great place to fish for catfish, drum, perch and pickerel.
-A large sand dune can be found at the halfway point (hiking clockwise will have you going down the dune).
+There is also a children's Story Walk as well as a “wind phone” - a grief tool/resource to encourage and support never-ending connections with loved ones who have passed away.
 A gravel parking lot and washroom is available.
-A smaller 0.5 km loop has a children's Story Walk installed.

 1. Forest Walkway Trail